brunopostle/homemaker-addon/docs/usage.rst

 transferred to other IFC capable software.

-Press *Ctrl-Z* to undo, this returns the original cube, scale it a bit to a more reasonable size for room, ie. scale of 1.5 will make the cube three metres across and three metres high.
+Press *Ctrl-Z* to undo, this returns the original cube, scale it a bit to a more reasonable size for a room, ie. scale of 1.5 will make the cube three metres across and three metres high.
 Run Homemaker again and as expected the building is bigger, this time with taller walls and windows.